Yadivindra Singh Saroya (1966-2015)

 By Leo Erken, October 2015

 My friend Yadivindra Singh Saroya passed away on 6 October 2015.
 He was only 49 years old.
 We had been friends for 28 years.
 As a photographer I documented his life intensively.
 I was there when he got introduced to his future wife, when he got married and at other important moments in life.
 Together we visited al kinds of people and places.
 In those years we made big plans for projects and films.
 The last plan was a film about our friendship.
 That plan came too late.
-Now I will make a film about him.
+Now I will make a film with the people he loved, inspired by the past we shared.

 Yadi was really interested in other people’s lives and a strong communicator.
 He also had a mysterious side, traveling to the Middle East and various other countries on what he told us where business trips.